FCOO/device-modernizr/README.md

 #### Methods

-##### orientation-events
+##### mediq-query-events
-When the orientation of the screen is changed (to/from landscape from/to portrait) an event is fired.
+When the orientation or size of the screen is changed an "media-query-event" is fired.
 To add a function to the event use

-	.onOrientation( callback, context ) //callback = function( deviceModernizr )
+	.on( eventName, callback, context ) //callback = function( eventName, modernizrMQDevice ) .once( eventName, callback, context ) //Only called once. callback = function( eventName, modernizrMQDevice )

-	.onceOrientation( callback, context ) //Only called once. callback = function( deviceModernizr )
+Where `eventName` is `small, small-down, small-up,...., portrait, landscape` `
 To remove a event use

-	.offOrientation( callback, context )
+	.off( eventName, callback, context )

 ##### mobile-detect.js
 All the methods of [mobile-detect.js] can be reached using the `.mobileDetect` object,eq.:

-	var version = myDeviceModernizr.mobileDetect.version('Chrome');
+	var version = myModernizrMQDevice.mobileDetect.version('Chrome');

 ### modernizr-mq-device.css